Estimated reading time: 7 minutes

 FAQs

-How do I know if my teen is masking their autism?
+How do I know if my teenager is masking their autism?

-What should I do if I suspect my teen has autism?
+What should I do if I think my teenager might have autism?

-How can I help my teen manage anxiety and stress?
+How can I help my autistic teenager manage anxiety and stress?

 Citations